-1) Submitting official scores from the Test of English as a Foreign Language (TOEFL) to the Admissions Office.
-Denver Seminary's institutional code for the TOEFL is 4080.
-The following minimum score requirement for the TOEFL apply:
+A. Submit official scores from the Test of English as a Foreign Language (TOEFL) to the Admissions office.
+Denver Seminary's institutional code is 4080.
+The minimum score requirements for the Internet-based Test (iBT) are as follows:

-2) Submitting a letter of recommendation from Spring International Language Center showing successful completion of its intensive English language program as well as the specialized seminary preparation program.
+B. Submit a letter of recommendation from Spring International Learning Center (SILC) showing successful completion of their intensive English language program as well as the specialized seminary preparation program.

-- The seminary preparation program equips the student with the theological language and the research and presentation skills needed at the seminary level.
+- The intensive English program includes the basic reading, writing, listening, and speaking skills necessary for seminary study and the seminary preparation program equips the student with the theological language, research, and presentation skills needed at the seminary level.

 - Both programs, which can be taken simultaneously, assess the individual needs of students and provide specialized training to ensure success in seminary studies.

-In addition, SILC is conveniently located near Denver Seminary and students have the opportunity to interact with Denver Seminary faculty and student body prior to beginning their studies at the seminary.
-More information can be found on SILC’s website.
+- SILC is conveniently located across the street from Denver Seminary on the campus of the Arapahoe Community College, giving students the opportunity to interact with Denver Seminary faculty and students prior to beginning their studies at the seminary.

 - Proof that the individual has graduated from an accredited college/university in the U.S.